mechashadowx/Currency-28/README.md

 ### Currency Converter using Fixer API.

-- issues
+- issues :-
   - I do not have money to pay for the API.
-  - I did not build the from to input the amount of money
+  - I did not build the from to input the amount of money.
-  - Need more animations
+  - Need more animations.